golang/proposal/design/12166-subtests.md

 This could be added later if there seems to be a need for it.
-The introduction of Wait would only require a minimal and backward compatible change to the subtest semantics.
+The introduction of Wait would only require a minimal and backward compatible change to the sub-test semantics.